maldorne/maldorne.org/web/source/about/index.md

     content: |
       Some time after Reinos de Leyenda closes its doors, I started coding my own game, based in some of the latest features I was working on for the new mudlib, and creating a new world and lore.

-      17/01/2003 <strong>First login</strong> to the new game.
+      * 17/01/2003 **First login** to the new game.

   - date: 1998
     title: Knowing about MUDs
     content: |
       Some time around maybe 1998, I started playing in the Reinos de Leyenda MUD, and I fall in love with text-based games.
-I played with several classes/guilds, and after some time I became a creator (coder) and went up in the hierarchy up to alchemist (lesser admin).
+I played with several classes/guilds, and after some time I became a `creator` (coder) and went up in the hierarchy up to `alchemist` (lesser admin).

       With some other coders we started working in a hard-core revision of the codebase, updating the driver version, but the MUD would disappear before the new mudlib could open to the public.
 ---